IanTBlack/rcrv-ffs/README.md

 Raspberry Pi OS (Debian Bullseye)

 ## Installation
 First you will need to clone this repo to your user folder on your Raspberry Pi.
-In the past, the default user for Raspberry Pi has been "pi", but the release of Raspberry Pi OS Bullseye allows for custom user names.
-The setup of this repository takes this into account, so it is user agnostic.
+In the past, the default user for the Raspberry Pi Operating system has been "pi", but the release of Raspberry Pi OS Bullseye allows for custom users from the start.
+The setup and operation of the FFS takes this into account and is user agnostic.

 To clone the repo...
 ```